-Some vendors don’t accept Amex or Discover, but with PayPal Key you can still use your Amex and Discover card to pay because PayPal Key presents as a Mastercard.
+Some vendors don’t accept all types of credit cards, but with PayPal Key you can still use your Discover card (for example) to pay because PayPal Key presents as a Mastercard.
 Similarly, some services put fewer restrictions on Mastercard payments and so PayPal Key increases your options.

 Earn PayPal bonuses

 When you link one of these cards to PayPal Key and pay online with PayPal Key, the purchase activates the card’s 5% rewards!

 Continue to earn card category bonuses